bytedissident/RFSDK/README.md

 Server:

-1. Drop RFSDK_server.js on your serverm in the appropriate directory
+1. Drop RFSDK_server.js on your server in the appropriate directory

 2. Make sure the port matches the port you are going to use, it defaults to 8000.
 This can be found on line 9